PVIII/vscode-conan-workspace/README.md

 # vscode-conan-workspace
-A VS Code Extension for managing a
+A VS Code extension for managing a VS Code workspace with Conan as the package manager.